 The artist turns this curious sight upside down by inserting a bathtub around the pair, giving the lad the idea of legs at least.
 A giant pelican keeps them company in one of the more amusing pieces.

-Long focused on one esteemed photographer, Costică Acsinte, who plied his trade around the time of the First World War.
+Long focused on one esteemed photographer, Costică Acsinte, who plied his trade around the time of the first couple decades of the 20th century.
 The Dancing with Costică collection is named in his honor.
 She worked with 5,000 pictures that had been recently digitized into an archive devoted to his work.

 Acsinte (born in 1897) was a Romanian, who together with his lens was plunged into the conflict as a volunteer photographer.
 Alongside his own efforts, he developed film for pilots from the Romanian, French and Russian air forces.
 He would be the first outside their number to view the findings of vital reconnaissance missions.

-On leaving the battlefield, he opened a studio in the capital Slobozia.
+On leaving the field, he opened a studio in the capital Slobozia.
 Over the decades he compiled an impressive private photo album containing 327 images, accompanied by descriptions, drawings and newspaper clippings.

 In 2015 the website Mashable UK highlighted the nature of the project and Long’s belief it was a joint effort, rather than a single endeavor.
 “Although she says that she will probably never know the true life stories of her subjects, they became characters of her own invention,” it writes.
 “Though she will never be able to meet Acsinte, she helped expose his work to a new generation of admirers with a whimsical interpretation of the past.”